athanadd/prnp-nanopore-seq/README.md

-The file is a tab-delimited document with 2 columns. column 1 should be the name of the barcode of a specific sample (e.g. barcode01), and column 2 should be the name of the sample that makes sense to you (e.g. my_sample_2537) THE FILE SHOULD HAVE A BLANK NEW LINE AT THE END!!! (just press enter to create a new line and save it like that)
+The file is a tab-delimited document with 2 columns. column 1 should be the name of the barcode of a specific sample (e.g. barcode01), and column 2 should be the name of the sample that makes sense to you (e.g. my_sample_2537) The file should have a blank new line at the end! (just press enter to create a new line and save it like that)